asmonta/asmonta.github.io/_posts/2024-08-20-abaqusCommands.md

 ---

-Abaqus is my preferred finite element suite and it comes packaged with python **2.7**.
+Abaqus is a commonly used finite element suite and it comes packaged with python **2.7**.
 Here are several useful commands for model creation and processing.

 # Coordinates in place of Index
-Using default journal options, Abaqus defines its objects as masks, which refer to the index of the object.
+Using default journal options, Abaqus defines its objects by index, called native masks.
 The following snippet instead tells Abaqus to store that information as coordinates.
 ```python
 session.journalOptions.setValues(replayGeometry=COORDINATE, recoverGeometry=COORDINATE)
 ```

 # Libraries
-To create a Abaqus model from scratch, the following libraires are needed.
+To create a Abaqus model from scratch, the following libraries are needed.
 ```python
 from abaqus import *
 from abaqusConstants import *